 The Caregiver Support Program matches experienced mentor parents and caregivers with newer families who are starting out on their journey of caring for a child (ages 0-3) with EB, or who have a child with EB pre-school age or older and could use some extra support.

 Our volunteer mentors are a source of support, encouragement, and a reliable shoulder to lean on, drawing on their own experiences to provide a special connection for those in the process of becoming accustomed to a new way of life.
-This program is being piloted in 2022.

 How It Works

 A parent, grandparent, or primary caregiver of an infant or child with EB who requests caregiver support will be matched to an experienced volunteer mentor based on the child’s age and individual family needs.
 The pair will connect virtually, or through phone and email over the course of at least 12 weeks via the method of communication the mentee prefers.

 A family requesting caregiver support may do so at any time.
 Topic areas that may be addressed during the mentorship include but are not limited to:

 - Coping and accepting

 - Navigating life transitions (hospital to home; daycare to school)